Jules Odendahl-James, Ph.D.

 Director of Academic Engagement, Arts & Humanities

-While at UNC, I served as an undergraduate advisor, working with students as they navigated curricular requirements with an eye toward building their own unique intellectual experience and values to carry into a variety of post-college callings.
-For the past four years at Duke, I’ve mentored students from first year to senior year about the unique challenges and opportunities they face as they decide what kind of central role the performing arts will play in their post-Duke life.
-My own educational and professional path has been shaped by an ability to see objects and experiences in their complex relationships to other objects and experiences.
-An ability to take both a macro- and micro- perspective makes me particularly adept at helping Duke students see connections across their many fields of interest: personal, intellectual, social and civic.
-I’m excited to collaborate with students on developing strong habits of work as they navigate the wealth of opportunities and innovation happening in the arts and humanities on this campus.
+As a Director of Academic Engagement, I mentor students from first year to senior year about the unique challenges and opportunities they face as they decide what kind of role the humanities and/or the arts will play in their Duke journey and beyond.
+My own educational and professional path has been shaped by an ability to move between theory and practice, analysis and action, expert and novice.
+An ability to take both a macro- and micro- perspective makes me particularly adept at helping students see connections across their many fields of interest: personal, intellectual, social, and civic.
+I enjoy collaborating with students to develop robust habits of work, to develop a network of mentors, to navigate the often bewildering array of opportunities at Duke, and to replace FOMO with NEMO (Not Exactly Missing Out) -- a curated selection of engagements you pursue based on your own, unique aspirations and inspirations.